 - Remind Yourself That Your Happiness Comes First

-Finally, you always need to keep in mind what’s most important in your life: your happiness and mental wellbeing.
+Finally, you always need to keep in mind what’s most important in your life: your happiness and mental well-being.
 Don’t suffer for the sake of trying to lose weight or change how you appear.
-Anything that does make you that miserable won’t be sustainable even if it does get results, and really, we’re trying to get long-term results opposed to just quick-fixes.
+Anything that does make you that miserable won’t be sustainable even if it does get results, and really, we’re trying to get long-term results as opposed to just quick fixes.
 You need to enjoy the journey as much as the result – maybe even more so!